 Abdul is a worship leader in local churches and is so excited to tell young people in the Middle East and North Africa about Jesus.
 He looks forward to traveling the region to encourage suffering churches and to recruit the youth to be trained.

 Global Partnership Is Key

 This is what global partnership is about.
-Nationals like Bubu and Bahiti disciple other nationals like Abdul.
+Bubu and Bahiti disciple nationals like Abdul.
 Together they pray about God’s will for their ministries.
-And we Westerners get to partner with them from afar to pray for them and, as God might lead, support them financially to continue doing the work God has called them to in their countries.
+And we Westerners pray for them too.
+We get to partner with them from afar to pray for them and, as God might lead, support them financially to continue doing the work God has called them to in their countries.